ostreifel/spellcheck-task/overview.md

 ## Spellcheck Task ##

 Spellcheck files with a specified glob.
-Whitelist known good words with the file in the source repository.
+Optionally whitelist known good words with a file in the source repository.

 ### Quick steps to get started ###
 Find the spell check task in the test category or from the search box.